vega/vega-lite/site/docs/mark/errorband.md

 {:#properties}
 ## Error Band Mark Properties

-An error band's mark definition contain the following properties:
+An error band's mark definition can contain the following properties:

-{% include table.html props="type,extent,orient,color,opacity" source="ErrorBandDef" %}
+{% include table.html props="type,extent,orient,color,opacity,interpolate,tension" source="ErrorBandDef" %}

 Besides the properties listed above, `band` and `borders` can be used to specify the underlying [mark properties](mark.html#mark-def) for different [parts of the error band](#parts) as well.